hibbitts-design/grav-skeleton-course-hub/pages/presentations/module-09/presentation.md

 ---
-title: Placeholder Slides Title
+title: Placeholder Slides - Module 9 Title
 ---

 [.text: alignment(center)]

 # CPT 363

-### Placeholder Slides
+### Placeholder Slides - Module 9

 > “A work in progress.
 And the possibilities are endless.”
 -- Elizabeth Eulberg